Self Referral for iMSK Physiotherapy

 Patients aged 16 and under are unable to self-refer to Physiotherapy.

 Please arrange a consultation with a clinician who will then be able to refer you.

 Over the counter painkillers can be helpful.
 A pharmacist will be able to advise you on the appropriate tablets.
 If your symptoms worsen you may wish to contact your GP.
 If you have an old injury, you may find that placing a hot water bottle wrapped in a towel on the affected area for 10 minutes reduces pain, while for a new injury you can use a pack of frozen peas wrapped in a damp towel for 10 minutes.
 Please be aware that hot and cold can burn and that you need to check every 5 minutes to make sure that your skin does not become very red or blotchy.
 If this happens, stop.

 What can I do to help myself in the meantime?

-You can self-refer to the NHS physiotherapy service by completing and submitting the following form:
+You can self-refer to the NHS physiotherapy service by downloading and submitting the form below.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.

 3rd Party Cookies